 5. Buyer Protection Policy

-When Merchants accept payments using Pay with Revolut, or Customers make payments using Pay with Revolut, the Customer is protected by our Buyer Protection Policy.
+When Merchants accept payments using Revolut Pay, or Customers make payments using Revolut Pay, the Customer is protected by our Buyer Protection Policy.
 The terms of the Buyer Protection Policy and the Merchant’s obligations under the Buyer Protection Policy constitute a part of these Terms.

 The Buyer Protection Policy sets out what purchases are and aren’t covered by the Policy.
 It also sets out how we will handle claims and decide on them.

 We will monitor, review and regularly audit Merchants that generate an excessive level of complaints by Customers, claims under the Buyer Protection Policy, or other indicators of detriment to Customers using Revolut Pay (together, “Customer Disputes”).

 If you exceed the Customer Dispute thresholds set out below, we may place you on either a Standard Monitoring Program or an Enhanced Monitoring Program.
 If you are placed on either Program, we will provide you with a remediation plan, which you will be required to follow if you wish to continue to receive payments using Revolut Pay.
 The Remediation Plan may require you to: